microsoft/QuantumKatas/BoundedKnapsack/Hints.md

 //////////////////////////////////////////////////////////////////////

 // Hints have been provided to clarify and guide your work through some of
-// the harder or more complicated katas.
+// the more complicated tasks.
 The hints within each task gradually reveal
 // more and more of the solution.
 You might consider reading hints for a task
 // up to a point of understanding, and then try finishing the task yourself.

 // Task 1.3.
 Calculate total value of selected items